Anjok07/ultimatevocalremovergui/README.md

 <img src="https://github.com/Anjok07/ultimatevocalremovergui/blob/v5.2.0/img/user_ens_opt.png?raw=true" />

-## Other GUI Notes
+### Other GUI Notes

 - The application will automatically remember your settings when closed.
 - Conversion times will significantly depend on your hardware.
-- The application relies on Sox - Sound Exchange for Noise Reduction.
+- This application relies on Sox - Sound Exchange for Noise Reduction.
 - This application relies on FFmpeg to process non-wav audio files.
 - This application will *not* be friendly to older or budget hardware.
 Please proceed with caution!
 Please pay attention to your PC and make sure it doesn't overheat. ***We are not responsible for any hardware damage.***